byko0810/DNN-based-HRIRs-identification/README.md

 # DNN-based-HRIRs-identifications
-DNN-based HRIRs identifications using continuous rotating speaker array
+DNN-based HRIRs identifications using a continuous rotating speaker array